 YEAR-ROUND SOLUTION in the Lower level: 4 “Room Air Filtration Boxes”

 including this one over the sink counter.
 The remaining 3 can be moved around to ventilate the space.
 These can be individually plugged in and turned on.
 As described for the upstairs, small groups can reasonably use only 2, but larger groups should use all 4.

 All kinds of events happen at the Grange, and we’d like to host your next event!

-Our Hall hosts regular dances of many kinds, plus church services, political meetings, performances, seminars, training sessions, potluck dinners, wedding receptions, birthday parties, even proms!
+Our Hall hosts regular dances of many kinds, plus church services, political meetings, performances, ensemble music rehearsals, seminars, training sessions, potluck dinners, wedding receptions, birthday parties, even proms!
 Among the features:

 - Convenient location, in Berlin VT, just a mile south of Montpelier, with easy access from I-89 and Rt.
 2

 - Ample, offstreet parking for about 125 cars, with 4 reserved handicap parking spaces adjacent to the ramp entrance.

 - Affordable rates: Rates vary depending on day of the week and time of day, and frequency of use.
 See the “FOR MORE INFORMATION” links below.
 Then email the rental manager at firstname.lastname@example.org or leave a message with your email address at our voicemail: (802) 229-9425.

 - The Hall is an internet “Hot Spot”, with free, fast Wi-Fi throughout the Hall, and even outside!
 The password CapCity469 is posted in several locations around the building.